StackMCP

 • GPT-4o: $0.15 x 100 = $15/day just in MCP overhead

-The financial argument is clear.
-But there is a second cost that does not show up on your bill: context window saturation.
+The second cost does not show up on your bill: context window saturation.
 A 200K token context window with 60K tokens of MCP overhead leaves you with 140K tokens for actual work.
-On a 128K window model, you are left with 68K.
-On Claude Code, users have reported hitting 67K tokens from MCP definitions alone, leaving barely half the window for code, conversation, and reasoning.
+Client developers know this is a problem -- Cursor caps MCP tools at 40, GitHub Copilot caps at 128.

 Audit Your Current Setup

 Step 3: Calculate your context window percentage.
 Divide your estimated token overhead by your model's context window size.
-This is the single most important number in your MCP setup.

 Setup A Setup B Setup C